selimslab/selimslab.github.io/_NOTES/psychology/relationships.md

 ---
-tags: psy
+tags: soc
 ---

 A happy relationship consists of two happy people

 Your first relationship is with yourself, and if you are not at peace with yourself, how can you be happy with someone else?